FrederickGeek8/nyuclasses-resource-archive/README.md

 It will produce at `outdir` a structure like the following: the contents of the `Resources` tab for each class in the JSON file:
 ![A screenshot of the folder structure produced by the script.
 Class name and underneath the contents.](screenshots/result_screenshot.png)

+This script will skip downloading files that already exist and (1) are newer on the local machine and (2) have the same file size as the remote.
+In order to redownload files by force, you must delete the files from your filesystem first.